nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Design consideration:

-##### Aspect: Data structure to support zoom link commands
+##### Aspect: Limit on the number of zoom links that can be mapped to each module lesson

-* **Alternative 1 (current choice):** Use a `HashMap` to store module lesson and zoom links in a module.
-Each module lesson will be used as a key which is mapped to a zoom link (value)
+* **Alternative 1 (current choice):** Each module lesson can only be mapped to a single zoom link
-  * Pros: Checking for duplicate zoom links will be simpler and less complicated.
-Similarly, as each module lesson is only allowed to have one zoom link, it is easier to check if the provided module lesson for the add zoom link command already exists in the module
-  * Cons: Zoom links can only be uniquely identified by their module lesson.
-Other zoom link commands will require the module lesson to access the target zoom link.

-* **Alternative 2:** Store a zoom link object as a field of module lesson and use a `HashSet` to store module lesson objects.
-  * Pros:
+  * Pros: The execution of a zoom link command is less complicated as each zoom link is uniquely identified by its module lesson.
+          The implementation of the command is easier as we only need to identify the correct module lesson and remove the key value pair from the hashmap.
-  * Cons: It is tedious to check for duplicate zoom links as we have to access the zoom link field of each module lesson in the hashset.
+  * Cons: Creates a restriction for users as they are only allowed to add one zoom link for each module lesson.

-* **Alternative 3:** Store a zoom link object as a field of module lesson and use an `ArrayList` to store module lesson objects.
-  * Pros: Each module lesson can be identified by an index easily.
-This can allow users to provide the index of the module lesson when executing zoom link commands, which is simpler compared to providing the module lesson name.
+* **Alternative 2:** Each module lesson can be mapped to multiple zoom links
-  * Cons: The process of checking for duplicate module lessons and zoom links is more tedious.
+  * Pros: This creates more freedom and flexibility for users to add multiple zoom links for the same lesson.
+  * Cons: Locating the specific zoom link to remove is tedious as we have to iterate through the list of zoom links that are mapped to the module lesson.
+          Additionally, we need to implement a mechanism to allow users to specify the exact zoom link to be deleted since using the module name is not sufficient.

+Alternative 1 was chosen as it was significantly simpler to implement and did not violate any key design principles.
+We also took into consideration the fact that it is unlikely for a single lesson to have multiple zoom links.

 ##### Edit zoom link feature

-This edit zoom link feature edits an existing zoom link in a module using the module lesson that is mapped to the target zoom link.
+This feature edits an existing zoom link in a module using the module lesson that is mapped to the target zoom link.

 This feature is facilitated by the following classes: